This vacant lot is turning into a park designed to protect the neighborhood from flooding

 The winning design proposal, called Good Neighbor, includes a retention pool that can hold water that otherwise could flood nearby homes.
 An art piece in the pool uses physical markers, rising above the water, to show people walking by the current level of flooding.
 Surrounding the pool, a walking path will be planted with plants and trees from local ecosystems that have been largely lost to development.

-“I think that this is an opportunity to create sites that simultaneously reduce risk, provide community gathering places, as well as grow public awareness,” says Maggie Tsang, cofounder of Department Design Office, the design firm that collaborated with artist Adler Guerrier, architect Andrew Aquart, and Forerunner on the winning design.
+“I think that this is an opportunity to create sites that simultaneously reduce risk, provide community gathering places, as well as grow public awareness,” says Maggie Tsang, cofounder of Department Design Office, the design firm that collaborated with artist Adler Guerrier, architect Andrew Aquart, and hazard mitigation startup Forerunner on the winning design.
 Infrastructure is typically invisible, but being on a residential lot offers “a chance to change that narrative,” she says, “and to really create an opportunity to make things visible and register that change on a day-to-day basis and more broadly grow environmental consciousness.”

 In FEMA’s terminology, the lot is called a “repetitive loss property.”
 But the designers wanted to recast it as something positive.
 They calculated that the new basin could help reduce flooding at as many as 20 other homes in the area.
 Similar parks could help in other neighborhoods.
 “We considered this as a kit of parts that could be applied to a variety of different lot types,” says Tsang.
 The team will now work with the community on the final design for the pilot project, which will open this December.